Codecademy/docs/content/general/concepts/software-development-life-cycle/terms/spiral/spiral.md

 ---
-Title: "Spiral"
+Title: 'Spiral'
-Description: 'A model of software development which is a combination of Waterfall model and Iterative development.'
+Description: 'A model of software development that combines the Waterfall model with iterative development.'
 Subjects:
   - 'Mobile Development'
   - 'Web Development'